10 Interesting Facts About American Cockroaches

 An adult roach can live up to a year, during which time the female will hatch around 150 offspring.

 The roach goes through three stages of development: egg, nymph, and adult.

 American cockroach egg cases measure around 0.9 centimetres (0.35 in) in length, are brown in color, and purse-shaped.

 Young roaches emerge from the egg cases after about 6 to 8 weeks and mature over a period of 6 to 12 months.

 Both the cockroach and the bird would get along very well without us, although the cockroach would miss us most.— Joseph Wood Krutch

-6. These bugs generally live outside most of the time.
+They generally live outside most of the time.
 They like dark, damp and warm places.
-When around human housing, they can often living in basements, building foundations, under porches and walkways and in dark cracks and crevices generally.
+When around human housing, they can often live in basements, building foundations, under porches and walkways, and in dark cracks and crevices.

-7. American cockroaches are more active in the nighttime than the day and shun light generally.
+American cockroaches are more active in the night time than the day, and shun light generally, preferring dark, damp spaces.

-10. The best way to prevent these roaches establishing themselves in your home is to keep your kitchen, cooking and food storage areas as dry as possible.
+The best way to stop these roaches from establishing themselves in your home is to keep your kitchen, cooking, and food storage areas as dry as possible.